 - Prosperity of time, energy, and spirit: feeling energized by and passionate about your life because you have the time for your true priorities and know that you’re making the best decisions possible for yourself and your family.

-I’ve discussed these three work life balance components before (if you haven’t read this article yet, go read it now).
+I’ve discussed these three work life balance components here previously (if you haven’t read this article yet, go read it now).

 Today, I want to focus on something that’s missing from the traditional either/or equation invoked by the work versus life discussion.
 Work life balance is about how you feel.